yakhyo/face-recognition/README.md

 ## 🔥 Updates

+- `2025/03/13`: Face Detection added in `onnx_inference.py`.
+- `2025/03/13`: ONNX Export and Inference has been added.
-- `2025/01/03`: 🔥 We released the **Face-Recognition** training framework and pretrained model weights.
+- `2025/01/03`: We released the **Face-Recognition** training framework and pretrained model weights.

 ---